chef/chef-web-docs/content/reusable/md/config_rb_client_dot_d_directories.md

 To use a `.d` directory, create a directory with the same name as the configuration file but replace the `.rb` suffix with `.d`.

+The default locations for `.d` directories in Chef Infra are:

 - For Chef Infra Client, use `/etc/chef/client.d`.
 - For Chef development tooling such as knife, use `~/.chef/config.d`.
 - For Chef Solo, use `/etc/chef/solo.d`.